There’s a lot of stuff out there about getting a Nevada divorce.

 If you realized too late that you need to respond, and your ex has already received a default, you can ask the Court to set aside the default.
 This requires filing a motion to set aside the default judgment.
 However, you need to do this as soon as possible.

-If you wait longer than a few weeks or even a few months to respond, or you wait to set aside a default judgment, chances are you are going to be stuck with whatever your ex asked for in the original complaint for divorce.
+Wait longer than a few weeks or even a few months to respond, and there’s a good chance you will be stuck with whatever your ex asked for in the original complaint for divorce.

 #9: What If I Didn’t Ask For Alimony At The Beginning Of My Case?
 Can I Still Get Alimony?